MuhammadReda97/Laravel-Sieve/README.md

 Define the available sorts for your service.

-- Returns: An array of sort keys and their corresponding field names or method names
+- **Returns**: An associative array where each key is the sort name used in requests, and the value is either:
+    - `field/column` name to sort by directly.
+    - `method name` that returns a BaseSort instance for custom logic.

 ```php
 protected function sorts(): array